Last updated 1 May 2019

 - to translate and modify data so that it is in a language and format used by Practitioners;

-- in connection with arranging and booking consultations between Patients and Practitioners;
+- in connection with arranging and booking consultations and facilitating communications between Patients and Practitioners;

 - to process and obtain payment for any services provided to you through the Website;